mdyzma/mdyzma.github.io/_posts/2017-03-03-jupyter-notebook-lab-book.md

 ## Install Anaconda

+> Basic _Data Science_ skills are essential for every decent researcher.

 [Anaconda Python Distribution][anaconda] prepared by Continuum Analytics is the most comprehensive and free bundle of Python software dedicated to __Data Science__.